The Warren Buffett Paradox

 When you acquire assets, in that case, farms, you’re creating social-economic inequality.

-Indeed, while farmers were making equal pay in our initial example (providing they were equally productive), the fact that one farmer bought the remaining 99 farms catapulted his income at the expense of the other farmers (because the status of employee is reinforcing social-economic inequality).
+In our example, farmers were making equal until one farmer bought the remaining 99 farms which catapulted his income at the expense of the other farmers (because the status of employee is reinforcing social-economic inequality).

 Now, let’s imagine that the rich farmer spent all of his 2575€ each month in the economy along with the 75€ of each of the other 99 farmers.
 Would that be a problem?
 No, because in economic terms, the results would be the same.

-Whether you have 100 farmers spending 100 € or 99 farmers spending 75€ and one farmer spending 2575€, you arrive at 10 000€ of total euros spent in the economy, and these 10 000€ will be the salary of other people in the city.
+Whether you have 100 farmers spending 100 € or 99 farmers spending 75€ and one farmer spending 2575€, you arrive at 10 000€ of total euros spent in the economy regardless.
+These 10 000€ will be the salary of other people in the city.

-But this is not what Warren does: not only does he not spend his money (which is, therefore, a loss for the rest of the people in the city/country, even world, at this point), but he reinvests that money to acquire more assets (farms) and make even more money!
+But this is not what Warren does.
+Not only does he not spend his money but he reinvests that money to acquire more assets (farms) and make even more money.

-The effect is therefore double: he earns money that he doesn’t spend which creates inequality, and when he does spend it, it is to acquire more means of production which creates…more inequality.
+The effect is therefore double: he earns money that he doesn’t spend which creates inequality and spends it to acquire more assets which creates…more inequality.